TechAtNYU/ClassroomLM/README.md

 ### 2. Set up Supabase

 [Supabase](https://supabase.com/) can be self-hosted.
 Most likely, this is the better option since you'll need to host RagFlow somewhere anyway.
-Follow the [instructions here](https://supabase.com/docs/guides/self-hosting) to see how to self host a Supabase instance using Docker Compose, Kuberenetes, etc.
+Follow the [instructions here](https://supabase.com/docs/guides/self-hosting) to see how to self host a Supabase instance using Docker Compose, Kubernetes, etc.

 Otherwise, you can choose to use Supabase's hosted service, which also [has a free tier](https://supabase.com/pricing).